dgrandemange/OneShotChannelPool-demo/README.md

 OneShotChannelPool-demo
 =======================

 Demo project of a one shot channel selector (src/main/java/org/jpos/q2/iso/OneShotChannelPool.java) component for jPos.
-This component requires a dedicated implementation of jPos one shot channel adaptor current implementation (src/main/java/org/jpos/q2/iso/EnhancedOneShotChannelAdaptor.java).
+This component requires a dedicated implementation of jPos one shot channel adaptor (src/main/java/org/jpos/q2/iso/EnhancedOneShotChannelAdaptor.java).

 Running the demo :
 ------------------